=== Watch Later ===

 Prefect use of both talents in my opinion, GoChika the rising star that connects to the crowd but needing something or someone to help her

-to face the hot new thing.
+STARDOM and would benefit from being away the main event for a little while.
 I think this is just the right amount of bulk for GoChika, but what do I know, I'm not her.

 - Darkness Summit: Misa Matsui & CHIAKI vs. Rea Seto & Nagisa Nozaki for the Marigold Twin Star titles Ridiculous